ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### AWS IoT

-The reason why we use AWS IoT is for the sake of "being connected to the cloud".
+The reason for using AWS IoT is for the sake of "being connected to the cloud".
 When we are connected to the cloud, we are able to communicate with our device "through the cloud", meaning from anywhere we want!
-The way AWS IoT handles authentication with connecting devices is through handing out certificates to trusted edge devices.
+In our case this means that we want our RPI device to be connected to AWS Iot whenever it is up and running and has internet connectivity.
+Of course the communication between our RPI and the AWS cloud has to be secured.
+AWS Iot uses authentication and authorization workflow by using certificates that you issue from AWS Iot and upload to your edge device.
+The RPI at the ghelamco Arena is treated as an edge device in our project.

-Authentication works based on the certificates that the connecting device presents to AWS IoT, afterwards AWS Iot checks which policies are attached to those certificates to grant it specific authorisations.
+Authentication works based on the certificates that the edge device presents to AWS IoT.
+Once the certificate authentication is successfull, AWS Iot checks which policies are attached to those certificates to grant it specific authorizations within the AWS cloud.

 ###### Authentication: certificates
+When you add a new edge device in AWS IOT it is called "a thing".
-When registering "a thing" on AWS IoT, it generates 2 keys for us, a public key and a private key.
-On the public key it will provide a certificate signing request, which will sign the generated certificate with the root certificate's private key.
+When registering "a thing" it generates 2 keys for us: a public key and a private key.
+AWS Iot will provide a certificate signing request for the public key, which will sign the generated certificate with the root certificate's private key.

-Our thing-certificate and our private key are our credentials when we try to communicate with AWS IoT to access our "thing".
+Our thing-certificate and our private key are our credentials when we try to communicate with AWS IoT to access our edge device.
-The only thing that we need to provide on top, is the Root certificate, to check the signing.
+The only additional input that we need to provide on top of the generated signing request is the root certificate to check the signing.

 * certificate file
 * private Key
 * Root CA

-Since these certificates get generates per thing registered, these should only be used for 1 device.
-When I developed the application I had to register another thing, namely my laptop.
-Connecting from the RPI and the laptop with the same certificates caused some unwanted behavior, like connection interupts, etc..
+Since these certificates get generated per thing that you register they should only be used for 1 device.
+When I developed the application I had to register another thing for my laptop.
+Connecting from the RPI and the laptop with the same certificates caused some unwanted behavior like connection interupts.

 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/cert-aws-iot.PNG" width="auto" height="auto" target="_blank" class="image fit">
 </div>

 ###### Authorization: policies
-After creating our certificates and keys, we need to handle the autorization part, which we do by adding some policies to our certificate.
-When presenting our certificates on connect, AWS IoT now also knows what services we can access within the cloud.
+After creating our certificates and keys, we need to handle the autorization part.
+We do this by adding some policies to our certificates.
+When presenting our certificates on connect, AWS IoT now also knows what services we can access within the AWS cloud.

 An example of such a policy: